devonfw/mrchecker/template/README.md

 * Adjust pom.xml according to your needs.

-* Write the code to test an application.
+* Write the code to test your application.

 ## What is included?

-#### Connad Line Interface runners
+#### Commad Line Interface runners

-* *clirunners:* A ready to use test runnig and reportng bat files.
+* *clirunners:* A ready to use test runnig and reporting bat files.

 #### Commons

 * *resources/settings.properties:* List of properties for every test module.

-* *resources/secretData:* File used to encrypt/decrypt sensitive data used during test execution. <span style="color:FireBrick">**For safety reasons please do not keep this file in repository**</span> , read more [How to keep sensitive data](https://github.com/devonfw/mrchecker/blob/develop/documentation/Who-Is-MrChecker/Test-Framework-Modules/Core-Test-Module-Externalize-test-environment-DEV-QA-SIT-PROD.asciidoc#encrypting-sensitive-data).
+* *resources/secretData:* File used to encrypt/decrypt sensitive data used during test execution. <span style="color:FireBrick">**For safety reasons please do not keep this file in your repository**</span> , read more - [How to keep sensitive data](https://github.com/devonfw/mrchecker/blob/develop/documentation/Who-Is-MrChecker/Test-Framework-Modules/Core-Test-Module-Externalize-test-environment-DEV-QA-SIT-PROD.asciidoc#encrypting-sensitive-data).

 * *resources/enviroments/environments.csv:* List of variables with different values based of used test environment.
-Read more [How to use test environments](https://github.com/devonfw/mrchecker/blob/develop/documentation/Who-Is-MrChecker/Test-Framework-Modules/Core-Test-Module-Externalize-test-environment-DEV-QA-SIT-PROD.asciidoc#system-under-test-environments).
+Read more - [How to use test environments](https://github.com/devonfw/mrchecker/blob/develop/documentation/Who-Is-MrChecker/Test-Framework-Modules/Core-Test-Module-Externalize-test-environment-DEV-QA-SIT-PROD.asciidoc#system-under-test-environments).

 * *test/resources/junit-platform.properties:* A JUnit settings file for both native and Cucumber runners.